AkaiMage/bibanon-stories-for-ereader/EReader/Damaged-Goods/Damaged-Goods.md

 ### 21055859 ###

 I finally spoke to her about it wednesday night, since, as I've mentioned before, I didn't want to raise any hopes or such, in case it didn't happen.
-We played a Vs. games of EBA first (she kicked my ass in the majority, as usual), as I tried to work up the nerve to start the discussion, and after a round of 'You're the Inspiration' (she still doesn't like the main stage/story, but playing it on Vs. is ok), finally managed to do so, practically blurting out the details in a quick stream of information.
+We played a [few] Vs. games of EBA first (she kicked my ass in the majority, as usual), as I tried to work up the nerve to start the discussion, and after a round of 'You're the Inspiration' (she still doesn't like the main stage/story, but playing it on Vs. is ok), finally managed to do so, practically blurting out the details in a quick stream of information.

 She seemed a bit surprised, unsurprisingly; her first words were 'You'd want to do that...with me?'.
 Which, I now realize, sounds bad being typed out on /b/, but she was referring to spending time with her outside of what I'm paid to do.
 Which, while I've sort of been doing that already, I have still been on the clock for, so technically, not quite.